Banking is arguably the most prestigious industry in the world. It’s filled with lucrative opportunities, pays well, and no two days are the same.

-Here’s a sample resume we recently produced for a senior banking director in Singapore.
+Here’s a sample resume we recently produced for a Senior Banking Director based in Singapore.

 SENIOR BANKING DIRECTOR

-- Background in treasury, financial risk, sales and business development in consumer goods, healthcare financial institutions and public sectors [These are the exact phrases used in the job advertisement we are applying for.
+- Strong technical background.
+Deep understanding of complex instruments with ability to provide detailed advisory to clients on maximising portfolio returns.
+[These are the exact phrases used in the job advertisement we are applying for.
 The HR Executive reading your CV may not have a banking background.
 Their understanding of the industry is limited.
 Ensure you use the language they’re familiar with, such as the phrases used in the job advertisement.]

 AREAS OF EXPERTISE